 If you love salmon, you should also check out these 4 Healthy Salmon Marinades!

 Asian Salmon in Foil

-You can make a foil packet to cook your asian salmon if you’d like.
+You can make a foil packet to cook your salmon if you’d like.
 We recommend using non stick foil.
 Place your salmon skin side down in the foil.
 Wrap the foil around the salmon and squeeze the tops together.

 You can cook the foil packet in the oven or on the grill.

 What to serve with asian salmon:

 - A salad – I paired it with spring mix, chopped cashews, cucumbers, carrots and sesame seeds

 - Healthy Green Beans Almondine

 Tip for grilling salmon:

 Grilling salmon can be tough because the skin tends to stick to the grill, especially if you have a marinade on it.
 If you struggle with cooking salmon on the grill these grill mats are an option that make it easier to prevent the grilled salmon from sticking.
 They also make cleaning up a breeze.